ralt/lxc-wrapper/README.md

 to do every time I do something with LXCs.
 So I created this tool to automate what I do with them.

+## What it does

+- I always forget the `--name` option. lxc-wrapper assumes that the argument is the name of the container.
+- Writing `--fancy` when I want an ls should be the default.
+No argument needed.
+- When creating a container, it assigns a static IP to it, adds an entry to the hosts file so that the container is reachable, and adds a symbolic link to the rootfs in a defined folder.
+- Destroying a container cleans up behind itself.

+## Requirements

+Tested on SBCL only, but nothing specific is used.
+Should work on other platforms.

+The swank server needs to be ran as root.
+(Ideally with sudo, so that `~` matches your user folder)

 ## API

 ### Functions